Last Updated on March 24, 2022

 See?
 I told you.
 Decluttering your home gets emotional, y'all!
 Are you feeling it?

 But here’s the deal.
 For most of us, we’ve got way more stuff than we need or regularly use.
 In fact, the stuff we own prevents us from relaxing, finding what we need and living in peace as opposed to chaos.
 What we need gets buried by all the stuff we don’t, but still, hold on to.
 We can’t fully enjoy what we own, because we’ve got too much to deal with.

 If you want an inviting, clean, restful and beautiful house, you’re going to need to declutter.
 If you look at Pinterest or Houzz with longing, wishing your home looked like those in the photos, you can get there!
 You simply need to clean out and organize.

 So get ready.
 I know you can do it!

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won't cost you a penny more)!
 Click here to read my full disclosure policy.

 Getting Over It

 The best way to get through the emotional upheaval of organizing decluttering your home is to set yourself up with a few rules.
-Now, I’m not one who loves rules and restrictions, but the lawyer in me knows, setting up parameters removes the emotions.
+Now, I’m not one who loves rules and restrictions, but the former lawyer in me knows, setting up parameters removes the emotions.